francescoferri/LTE_Drone/README.md

 Take note of the onboard WiFi interface (default: wlan0) and the modem's interface (default: eth0 on Pi Zero W).

+3. Unplug the modem from the Pi.

-3. Install ZeroTier by running:
+4. Install ZeroTier by running:

 ```bash
 sudo ~/LTE_Drone/raspberrypi/zerotier_install.sh
 ```

-4. Install the Pi's access point by running:
+5. Install the Pi's access point by running:

 ```bash
 sudo ~/LTE_Drone/raspberrypi/ap_install.sh